HazimNabil/headline-hunt/README.md

 ## Features

+- **Animated Splash Screen**: Engage users with a custom-built, animated splash screen.
-- **Latest News**: Stay informed with up-to-the-minute news articles.
+- **Latest News**: Stay informed with up-to-date news articles.
 - **Category Filtering**: Easily filter news by categories of your interest.
 - **Article Details**: View comprehensive details for each news article.
 - **Web View Integration**: Read full articles within the app using an integrated web view.